 In addition to his trial practice, Scott is regularly consulted on appeals.
 He has handled high-profile appeals in federal circuit courts around the country, and has authored amicus briefs before the U.S. Supreme Court that have attracted the attention of the Justices in oral argument.
 Recently, Scott won an important victory for a client before the California Supreme Court in a libel dispute in which the firm convinced the Court to reverse the appellate court’s decision.
 Based on the firm’s argument, the high court articulated a new legal framework for the “catch-all” provision in California’s anti-SLAPP statute.

-Scott has handled many high-profile cases.
-He was a member of the trial team in Perry v.
-Schwarzenegger, which won a historic federal court decision striking down California’s ban on same-sex marriage as a violation of the Fourteenth Amendment to the U.S. Constitution.
+Scott is actively engaged in the legal and political community and uses his talents to give back to the community.
+He was a core member of the trial team in Perry v.
+Schwarzenegger, which won a historic federal court decision striking down California’s ban on same-sex marriage on constitutional grounds.
 He also won political asylum for a young Iraqi boy and his family after CNN covered the story of a terrorist attack on the boy in dozens of news articles and on television.
-Scott has consistently been named a “Rising Star” by Los Angeles magazine from 2012 through 2016.
+He is the Vice President of Equality California, the nation’s largest statewide LGBTQ+ civil rights organization.